Steady-state charging of quantum batteries via dissipative ancillas: Model and methods

 where the optimization is performed for unitary operators $U$ in the particular unitary group $\text{SU}(d)$.
 Therefore, the maximum amount of work that can be extracted from a system is determined by

 Such an amount of energy is well known as \textit{ergotropy} \cite{Allahverdyan:1}.
 Here, $\sigma_{QB}$ is the passive state (the empty battery state), since no work can be extracted from it or $tr(\sigma_{QB}H_{QB})\leq tr(U\sigma_{QB}U^{\dagger}H_{QB})$.
 A density matrix $\rho$ is passive if and only if it is diagonal in the basis of the Hamiltonian, and its eigenvalues are non-increasing with the energy \cite{pusz:1}.
-We define $\mathcal{E}_{\text{max}}$ as the maximum attainable work of quantum battery.
-So, the ergotropy $\mathcal{W}=\mathcal{E}/\mathcal{E}_{\text{max}}$ is normalized by the maximum amount of work throughout of this paper.
+We define $\mathcal{E}_{\text{max}}$ as the maximum achievable work of the quantum battery.
+Thus, the ergotropy can be normalized with respect to the maximum amount of work and denoted as $\mathcal{W}=\mathcal{E}/\mathcal{E}_{\text{max}}$.
+Subsequently, the term ergotropy refers to the normalized ergotropy for the sake of brevity throughout this paper.